karimarttila/kotlin/webstore-demo/simple-server/README.md

 This Kotlin version of my exercise server "Simple Server" is now the sixth language that I have used to implement the same server as an exercise (previous implementations: Clojure, Javascript, Java, Python and Go).
 In this blog post I document the implementation details and also some observations regarding Kotlin as a backend language and especially compare it to Java.

-# Kotlin vs Java vs Clojure
+# Kotlin vs. Java vs. Clojure

 I actually started to learn Kotlin already some four years ago.
 But after a short introduction I thought that "Kotlin is just Java done right" and decided to deep dive into Clojure (which actually was a good decision - Clojure is an excellent language and very different when compared to Java and Kotlin).
 But this autumn I spent with an interesting customer which had a team of extremely competent developers who were also quite language enthusiastic.
 They had implemented many microservices using different languages, one of the languages being Kotlin.
 I also had a chance to convert one old Java application into Kotlin.
 Therefore I had a good reason to learn Kotlin and I studied Kotlin in the evenings this autumn.